Surface Type ⇔ ACRYLICS

 Acrylics have another downside, which is that the product itself has very little reinforcement and can feel flimsy, causing the bottom of bathtubs and shower floors to develop stress cracks over time.
 This is very common - and very inconvenient.

 Most acrylic bathtubs are 5 foot rectangles, like porcelain tubs.
-However, some acrylic bathtubs are actually part of a one-piece wall unit.
+However, some acrylic bathtubs are oversized and can be jetted.
+Another type of acrylic bathtub is one that is actually part of a one-piece wall unit where the walls and the tub are not separated by a caulk line.
 If your tub is a 5' rectangle and not part of a one-piece wall unit, the cost to refinish the tub is $350.
 If your tub is part of a one-piece wall unit, we will need to know the height and width of the walls to get you a bid for refinishing, because even though only the bathtub may need refinishing, the entire unit will have to be refinished because it is one molded piece with no separation between the tub and walls.

 If your acrylic bathtub is a shape or size other than a 5 foot rectangle, we will need pictures and 3 measurements to get you a bid.
 When taking these measurements, do not dip down into the tub.
 Instead, just measure straight across the tub from front to back for length; side to side for width; and for the height, measure from the outside of the tub starting at the bathroom floor and go straight up vertically to the top of the tub.

 With pictures and these 3 measurements, we will be able to give you an accurate bid.
 The best pictures will include an overall image of the tub so that I can see how it sits in the room, as well as specific images of any damage (rust, chips, stains, cracks, pits).